AlGepe/OmniSnippets_JS/docs/generalTips/calculatorPage/checkSimilar.rst

   :alt: example of the check out similar calculators links under the calculator
   :align: center

-  Below the calculator, there are links to the subcategory and similar calculators.
+  Below the calculator, there are links to the subcategory and similar calculators

-To help the user discover more useful related calculators, links are displayed underneath the calculator.
+To help the user discover more useful, related calculators, links are displayed underneath the calculator.

 The first one is a link to the **same subcategory** that the current calculator belongs to.
 If the calculator doesn't belong to a subcategory, then this is a link to its **category**.